Letter of Appreciation from Dr. Gilbert

 Dr. Gilbert and Cissy Birungi are doing a wonderful job of overseeing the children’s home, are bonding well as a family, and are teaching the children Christian values.
 The children are well-adjusted, blossoming young individuals whose lives are being transformed from one of hopelessness into ones that are very bright and full of potential!

-We are very excited for what the Lord has for the children’s home!
+to ear!We are very excited for what the Lord has for the children’s home!
 He has shown us great and mighty things and has moved mountains to bring us to the place of where we are now.
 A special thanks to those who sponsor this great work!

 The Beginning of Mercy House Children's Home